exakat/php-dictionary/dictionary/relaxed-syntax.ini.rst

 In particular, keywords are allowed for class constants and methods, while they are forbidden for global constants and functions.

-Note that using PHP keywords in specific
+Note that using PHP keywords for method names may bring confusion to the next code reader.

 .. code-block:: php